jlacasa/jlacasa.github.io/_pages/about.md

   - /about.html
 ---

 Overall, my research lies at the intersection between statistics and agriculture.
-I work to improve the quantitative methods applied by agricultural reserachers.
+I work to improve the quantitative methods applied by agricultural researchers.
-In this website, you will find news about my research and teaching experiences.
-Stay tuned!
+On this website, you will find news about my research and teaching activities.